Nicolas Malonga Reviews

 Q: Cool, lemme lay down so you can back over my dream with a UPS truck.
 Anything else that sucks?

 A: Yeah: throwing up an airball.
-You thought that pair was gonna moon, but now it’s collecting dust while your cash flow flatlines.
+You thought that pair was gonna go crazy, but now it’s collecting dust while your cash flow flatlines.
 Plus, you’ve got lowballers, returns, scammers, and platforms treating you like a red-headed stepchild they forgot to pick up from school.

 Q: How do I know if a shoe is fake?